John Neale Dalton: Life history

 The younger prince, George, proved the more able and willing to learn.
 His brother and presumed eventual heir to the throne, Albert Victor, called "Eddy" by the family, was considered backward, lazy and obtuse.
 It was considered that although George was expected to follow a career in the navy, it would be unwise to separate him from his brother as he was considered a good influence upon him.
 Accordingly, both boys joined the cadet training ship HMS Britannia in September 1877.
 Dalton accompanied the boys, sharing a cabin with them while continuing to act as their guardian, and acted as chaplain to the ship.
 Despite Dalton's presence, the princes (Eddy nicknamed 'Herring' and George 'Sprat') were bullied by other cadets keen to have a go at accessible royalty.
 One cadet, Hugh Thomas was approved of by Dalton and began a friendship with the princes which continued for some years.

 In 1879 training on Britannia came to end.
 It was again proposed that Eddy should attend a public school, but Dalton recommended the brothers should remain together.
 Instead it was arranged that both princes and Dalton should sail on HMS Bacchante with a crew carefully selected to be a good influence on the boys.
-The captain, Lord Charles Scott, was a son of the Duke of Buccleuch, while his nephew the future 7th Duke was part of the crew.
+The captain, Lord Charles Scott, was a son of the Duke of Buccleuch, while his nephew John, the future 7th Duke was part of the crew.
 Other crew were also chosen for their royal connections, as in the case of Hugh Evan-Thomas (surname now officially changed by his father) who was posted to the same watch as the princes.
 Dalton saw it as his responsibility, despite royal instructions that the princes should be treated 'just like other ordinary midshipmen', to restrict their contact with other members of the crew, shifting away anyone who became too friendly.